blastentwice/CK3-Family-Tree-Exporter-To-Gramps/README.md

 ## Introduction
 I remade the original CK3 Family Tree Exporter with a nice user interface.
 Now using [rakaly cli](https://github.com/rakaly/cli) conversions and [jq](https://jqlang.github.io/jq/) for JSON processing.
+It is compatible with Ironman saves.
+Mod save support may be added upon request.

 ## Installation
 Windows binaries are available on the [release]() page.